Prince Edward Island: Transportation

 Prince Edward Island's transportation network has traditionally revolved around its seaports of Charlottetown, Summerside, Borden, Georgetown, and Souris —linked to its railway system, and the two main airports in Charlottetown and Summerside, for communication with mainland North America.
-The railway system was abandoned by CN in 1989 in favour of an agreement with the federal government to improve major highways.
+The Prince Edward Island Railway system was abandoned by CN in 1989 in favour of an agreement with the federal government to improve major highways.

 Until May 1997, the province was linked by two passenger-vehicle ferry services to the mainland: one, provided by Marine Atlantic, operated year-round between Borden and Cape Tormentine, New Brunswick; the other, provided by Northumberland Ferries Limited, operates seasonally between Wood Islands and Caribou, Nova Scotia.
 A third ferry service provided by CTMA operates all year round with seasonal times between Souris and Cap-aux-Meules, Quebec, in the Magdalen Islands.
 In May 1997, the Confederation Bridge opened, connecting Borden-Carleton to Cape Jourimain, New Brunswick.
 The world's longest bridge over ice-covered waters, it replaced the Marine Atlantic ferry service.
 Since then, the Confederation Bridge's assured transportation link to the mainland has altered the province's tourism and agricultural and fisheries export economies.

 The Island has the highest concentration of roadways in Canada.
 The provincially managed portion of the network consists of 3824 km of paved roadways and 1558 km of non-paved or clay roads.
 The province has very strict laws regarding use of roadside signs.
 Billboards and the use of portable signs are banned.
 There are standard direction information signs on roads in the province for various businesses and attractions in the immediate area.
 The by-laws of some municipalities also restrict the types of permanent signs that may be installed on private property.

 Several airlines service the Charlottetown Airport (CYYG); the Summerside Airport (CYSU) is an additional option for general aviation.

 There is an extensive bicycling and hiking trail that spans the island.
 The Confederation Trail is a 470 km recreational trail system.
 The land was once owned and used by Canadian National Railway (CN) as a rail line on the island.